 Step 2: Choose Your Carbon ETF

-You can find the carbon ETFs offered through your brokerage by looking through their commodity-based ETFs.
-If your brokerage offers quite a few commodity-based ETFs, then you may want to further filter results by searching for “carbon.”
+You can find the carbon ETFs offered through your brokerage through their commodity-based ETFs.
+If your brokerage offers several commodity-based ETFs, you may want to filter results further by searching for “carbon.”

 Once you have found the carbon ETF listings, you can inspect them to determine which you want to invest in.
-There are several things I look for in an ETF, including the issuer, the amount of funds under management, and the three-month return.
+I look for several things in an ETF, including the issuer, the amount of funds under management, and the three-month return.

 I also consider the amount of funds under management.
 This shows you how popular the fund is.
 Of course, this does not necessarily mean the fund will be profitable.

 Finally, I consider the fund’s track record.
-One of the most common metrics used when evaluating an ETF is its profitability over the last three months.
+One of the most common metrics for evaluating an ETF is its profitability over the last three months.
 I also consider how the fund has performed over the last few years.
 As carbon ETFs are quite new, some funds have only been around for months.
-You may want to avoid these, as you will not be able to assess the fund’s track record.
+You may want to avoid these, as you cannot assess the fund’s track record.

 See Related: Best Solar Energy ETFs to Invest in Today